mikaelpatel/Cosa/README.md

 token scanner to IOStream.
 Allowing blocking and non-blocking IOStream device mode.
 Added support for ATtinyX61 and a variant of Base64 for encoding of binary data.
 2013-12 DS1302 RTC and SD card support.
 Simple FAT16 library using SD.
+Support for RS485 with master-slave protocol.